giantswarm/logging-operator/README.md

 # logging-operator

+_Deprectated_: Everything observability-related is not handled by the [observability-operator](https://github.com/giantswarm/observability-operator)

 This operator is in charge of handling the setup and configuration of the logging stack at Giant Swarm.

 It reconciles `cluster.cluster.x-k8s.io` objects and makes sure each `Cluster` is provided with its alloy agents: